All Episodes

 U.S. stocks now have climbed to unsustainable highs and face imminent losses once investors realize there'll be no Federal Reserve pivot later this year.

-That gives me a lot of confidence.
+Well, that gives me a lot of confidence.

-Walmart has a quote, lot of trepidation about the economy.
+Walmart has a quote lot of trepidation about the economy.

-Consumers are feeling very pressured, so people aren't even spending at Walmart.
+So people aren't even spending at Walmart.

-Um none of this is good news.
+None of this is good news.

 You know, if we look at the actual number in terms of debt, the numbers are far worse if you look at the latest projections from the CBO through 2033.